vaginessa/dns-wiki/BusyBox.md

 Installation instructions
 ---------------------------

-Normally BusyBox is included in your ROM and AFWall+ ships with his own, but on some Stock (OEM Firmwares) and AOSP (Android Open Source Project) based ROM's it is possible that this isn't integrated (Androids own toolbox will be used instead).
+Normally BusyBox is included in your ROM and AFWall+ also comes with his own, but on some Stock (OEM Firmwares) and AOSP (Android Open Source Project) based ROM's it is possible that this isn't integrated (Androids own toolbox will be used instead).

+In this case:
+1) Open AFWall+
+2) In the main menu tap on 'Preferences'
+3) Now tap on 'Binaries'
+4) Tap on 'BusyBox Binary' and select '_Build-in BusyBox_'

-So you can use the BusyBox app (the name is a bit 'wrong/confusing' since it isn't a BusyBox app - it's more an app which integrates a binary (called _busybox_) that will be installed/integrated in your system) or you can just use your own (or pre) compiled binary explained over [here](https://github.com/ukanth/afwall/wiki/HOWTO-Compiling-busybox).
+If you like to manually update your system own binarie, because it getting an update or for other reasons, you can use the external BusyBox app (the name is a bit 'wrong/confusing' since it isn't a BusyBox app - it's more an app which integrates a binary (called _busybox_) that will be installed/integrated in your system) or you can just use your own (or pre) compiled binary explained over [here](https://github.com/ukanth/afwall/wiki/HOWTO-Compiling-busybox).

-So if you use the BusyBox app make sure all symlinks are proper set to /xbin (system/xbin) this will automatically set.
+With the BusyBox app make sure all symlinks are proper set to /xbin (system/xbin) this will normally automatically set by this app (all shows green and you see small check marks).

-If you use any external or own compiled binary, you can simple use the following commands via adb:
+But if you use any external or own compiled binary, you can simple use the following commands via adb:
 ```bash
 mount -o remount,rw /system
 cp /sdcard/busybox /system/xbin/busybox